Our full catalogue is available for sale via Bandcamp. You can purchase LPs, CDs, and DLs there.

 “Careful listening confirms the musicians’ sympathetic interaction with the captured natural sound.
 This also substantiates why the overall session works as well ecologically as musically.”
 Ken Waxman – Jazz Word

-Jim Denley – alto sax, bass flute, dismantled bass flute, prepared flute, Czech school flute, bamboo flute and balloons (although sometimes it’s just easier to say wind instruments) and Mike Majkowski – double bass pitch pipes and objects.
+Jim Denley – wind instruments and Mike Majkowski – double bass pitch pipes and objects.

 Mike Majkowski and Jim Denley formed b l i p in 2008.
 They’ve been members of the Splinter Orchestra (splitrec 17) since 2002. c a l i b r a t e d was recorded one afternoon in Narrabeen, Sydney, 24th August 2010 from 2pm – 4pm.